pontem-network/aptos-core/developer-docs-site/docs/guides/state-sync.md

 # State Synchronization

-Nodes in an Aptos network, both the validator nodes and the fullnodes, must always be synchronized to the latest Aptos blockchain state.
+Nodes in an Pont network, both the validator nodes and the fullnodes, must always be synchronized to the latest Pont blockchain state.
 The state synchronization (state sync) component that runs on each node is responsible for this synchronization.
 To achieve this synchronization, state sync identifies and fetches new blockchain data from the peers, validates the data and persists it to the local storage.

 ## State sync modes